BroadbandForum/obudpst/README.md

 *ethtool* settings into the boot process are distribution specific.
 However, an "informal" approach could simply make use of the /etc/rc.local file.*

-## Considerations for Older Hardware and Low-End Devices
+## Considerations for Older or Low-End Devices
 There are two general categories of devices in this area, 1) those that operate normally but lack the horsepower needed to reach a specific sending rate and
 2) those that are unable to function properly because they do not support the